• Login

 Now we can really talk about getting yourself in to a new competitive situation.

 As a product developer or merchandising manager you need to monitor more segments of the market than previously before.
-As a shop-keeper you don’t any longer face 3 or 4 competitors, you have perhaps more than 20 to regularly monitor in a systematic way!
+As a shop-keeper you don’t any longer face 3 or 4 competitors, you have perhaps more than 20 to regularly adult inflatable obstacle course monitor in a systematic way!
 And you don’t know how to find enough time to take care of actually running the shop!

 If you cannot understand competition you will end up in denial.
 The devastating consequences are obvious and will crawl closer to your reality day by day.
 Eventually the customer will tell you the truth, with their shoes, by going somewhere else, unless you adapt to the new reality.